Infinitesimal calculations in fundamental groups: Introduction

 where $[a,b] = ab - ba$.

 The Malcev Lie algebra of a group $G$ is a complete Lie algebra $\Mal G$ equipped with a function $\log\maps G\to \Mal G$ satisfying the {\bf BCH equality}

-and having the universal property that any function $G\to L$ satisfying the BCH equality into a {nilpotent} Lie algebra $L$ factors uniquely through a Lie algebra homomorphism $\Mal G\to L$.
+and having the universal property that any function $G\to L$ into a {nilpotent} Lie algebra $L$ satisfying the BCH equality factors uniquely through a Lie algebra homomorphism $\Mal G\to L$.
 The Malcev Lie algebra is thus the completed Lie algebra topologically generated by the elements $\log(\gamma)$, subject only to the relations coming from the BCH equality.
 Quillen in \cite{Quillen-rational} presented $\Mal G$ as the set of primitive elements in the rational group ring completed at the ideal generated by $(\gamma-1)$ for all $\gamma\in G$, with $\log(\gamma) = \sum \frac{(-1)^{n+1}}{n}(\gamma-1)^n$.

 In this paper we carefully develop and apply a new dual notion to $\Mal{G}$.
-With suitable finiteness, functions on a Lie algebra inherit the dual structure of a Lie coalgebra, which can be briefly understood as a vector space $E$ equipped with a cobracket $\cobr{\cdot} : E\to E\otimes E$ such that the dual space $E^\#$ naturally forms a Lie algebra.
+In the finitely generated setting, functions on a Lie algebra inherit the dual structure of a Lie coalgebra, which can be briefly understood as a vector space $E$ equipped with a cobracket $\cobr{\cdot} : E\to E\otimes E$ such that the dual space $E^\#$ naturally forms a Lie algebra.
 We develop cofree Lie coalgebras more fully in Section \ref{sec:prelims}.

 \begin{definition} A $\Q$-valued pairing $\langle -, - \rangle_E$ of a Lie coalgebra $(E,\,\cobr{\cdot}\;)$ with the Malcev Lie algebra $\Mal G$ is a {\bf Lie pairing} if

 where on the left $E^{\otimes 2}$ pairs with $\Mal{G}^{\otimes 2}$ by $\langle \alpha\otimes \beta , a\otimes b\rangle_E = \langle \alpha,a\rangle_E \cdot \langle \beta,b\rangle_E$.